saulojoab/eon/README.md

 - [ ] Intuitive, minimalistic and beautiful design
 - [ ] Cross-platform syncing, continue where you left off with any device! (iOS, Android, Windows, Mac, Linux)
 - [ ] Community of manga readers
+- [ ] Download mangas to read offline

 # 🤝 CODE OF CONDUCT